1. Recombinant Proteins

 Storage & Stability

-Stored at -80°C for 1 year.
+Stored at -80°C for 1 year from date of receipt.
 It is stable at -20°C for 3 months after opening.
 It is recommended to freeze aliquots at -80°C for extended storage.
 Avoid repeated freeze-thaw cycles.

 Shipping